harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 #18028
 conda deactivate
 ```
+It was difficult to determine at this stage which assembly was the highest quality as a large number of contigs are likely from species other than apple powdery mildew, we therefore carried two assemblies forward, cuttoff 20 and 30.

 ## Filtering
 As our samples were taken from wild outbreaks of powdery mildew we anticipate that they will contain contaminants.
 The program kraken2 was used to assign taxonomic identity to each assembled contig and thereby identify any contaminants in the sample.
 ### Kraken2